khuship47/Data-Structure-Abstraction/README.md

 ### Assembler
 **Description:** This program uses linked list to make a stack.
 Then, the stack is used to convert infix expression to postfix expressions.

+### Profiler
+**Description:** This program reads in srcML files (in XML) and build an internal representation of the AST as a tree data structure.
+In short, the profiler program will read in source code and write out source code that has been instrumented.
+Then compile and run the instrumented version of the code to get the profile information.

 ### How to run?
-- All the programs have test cases to check various functions.
+- All the programs have test cases as well as Makefile to check various functions.
 - You can add additional test cases as per your requirments.
 - The programs should be able to run with any C++ environment like Visual Studio Code.